plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 `.pdf, .xlsx, .docx, .txt, .rtf, .csv, .exe, .key, .pps, .ppt, .pptx, .7z, .pkg, .rar, .gz, .zip, .avi, .mov, .mp4, .mpeg, .wmv, .midi, .mp3, .wav, .wma`

-File downloads won’t show up automatically in your Plausible dashboard.
-You’ll have to configure the goal for them to show up.
+File downloads won't show up automatically in your Plausible dashboard.
+You'll have to configure the goal for them to show up.
 Here's how:

 * To configure a goal, go to your website’s settings in your Plausible Analytics account and visit the "Goals" section
 * You should see a prompt to add a goal.
 Click on the "+ Add goal" button to go to the goal creation form